-Monmouth Museum is growing — coming to Dunellen in 2026!
+Monmouth Museum is growing: coming to Dunellen May 2, 2026!

 The Monmouth Museum is proud to announce that it has been awarded a $500,000 grant through the New Jersey Economic Development Authority’s Activation, Revitalization, and Transformation (A.R.T.)
 Phase II Program.
 This significant investment will support the Museum in opening a new satellite location in downtown Dunellen, New Jersey.
 The expansion marks the Museum’s first additional site in its 60 year history and represents a major step in extending its mission to inspire, educate, and connect communities through art, science, and culture.